-- All residents are responsible for the actions of their guests and must ensure that they are familiar with applicable college rules and regulations. - All guests are required to sign in, leave a picture ID and be always escorted by his/her host. - Acceptable forms of ID are state driver's license, college/university ID, passport, and state learner's permit. - High school IDs and photocopied IDs are not accepted forms of ID. - Hosts must sign in and sign out guest(s) from the building every time they enter and exit. - All residents can sign in no more than three (3) guests per visit. - Guests may not be left alone in any room without their host.
-Should the host need to separate from their guest for a brief period, they can name a resident escort to take their place by signing the guest in under the new host's name at the front desk. - All guests are required to leave by midnight during the week and 2 a.m. on Friday and Saturday unless they are signed in as an overnight guest. - Any Emmanuel resident expecting a guest to arrive and stay after hours/overnight is required to have the guest's name on the Overnight Guest List online.
-Names must be on the list by midnight. - All roommates must consent to the guest staying. - No guests may stay more than three consecutive nights or three nights in a seven-day period. - No non-Emmanuel guests may stay after hours or overnight during the final examination, 24-hour quiet period. - Residents and/or guests are not permitted to sleep in any public lounges, including the building lounges. - The College reserves the right to remove and/or ban guests.
+- All residents are responsible for the actions of their guests and must ensure that they are familiar with applicable college rules and regulations. - All guests are required to sign in, leave a picture ID and be always escorted by his/her host. - Hosts must sign in and sign out guest(s) from the building every time they enter and exit. - All residents can sign in no more than three (3) guests per visit. - Guests may not be left alone in any room without their host.
+Should the host need to separate from their guest for a brief period, they can name a resident escort to take their place by signing the guest in under the new host's name at the front desk. - All guests are required to leave by midnight during the week and 2 a.m. on Friday and Saturday unless they are signed in as after-hours/overnight guests. - Any Emmanuel resident expecting a guest to arrive and stay after hours/overnight is required to have the guest's name on the After-Hours/Overnight List online.
+Names must be on the list by midnight. - All roommates must consent to the guest staying. - No guests may stay more than three consecutive nights or three nights in a seven-day period. - No non-Emmanuel guests may stay after hours or overnight during the final examination, 24-hour quiet period. - Residents and/or guests are not permitted to sleep in any public lounges, including the floor lounges and the Foyer Lounge. - The College reserves the right to remove and/or ban guests.